Stephan Schimandl

-Stephan Schimandl (born 30 March 1999) is an Austrian footballer who plays for Austrian Regionalliga East club FCM Traiskirchen.
+Stephan Schimandl (born 30 March 1999) is an Austrian footballer who plays for Austrian Regionalliga East club SC/ESV Parndorf 1919.

 Club career

 On 21 August 2020, he signed with SV Horn.

 On 7 July 2021, he moved to First Vienna on a one-year contract.
 The following season, he played for TSV Hartberg's reserves, before joining ASV Draßburg in 2023.
 There, he scored 13 league goals in 28 appearances as the club suffered relegation from the Austrian Regionalliga East.

 On 8 June 2024, Schimandl signed with Regionalliga East club FCM Traiskirchen.